daniel-cit/terraform-example-foundation/5-projects/README.md

 1. 1-org executed successfully.
 1. 2-environments executed successfully.
 1. 3-networks executed successfully.

-1. For the manual step described in this document, you need to use the same [Terraform](https://www.terraform.io/downloads.html) version used on the build pipeline.
-Otherwise, you might experience Terraform state snapshot lock errors.
+1. 4-infra-pipeline executed successfully.

 **Note:** As mentioned in 0-bootstrap [README note 2](../0-bootstrap/README.md#deploying-with-cloud-build) at the end of Cloud Build deploy section, make sure that you have requested at least 50 additional projects for the **projects step service account**, otherwise you may face a project quota exceeded error message during the following steps and you will need to apply the fix from [this entry](../docs/TROUBLESHOOTING.md#error-unknown-project-id-on-5-project-step-context) of the Troubleshooting guide in order to continue.

 ### Troubleshooting